ScumbagScalawag/Git-Gud/README.md

 Makes sense.
-To contribute to their project, I'll need to set *my* upstream push location to be **my forked repo** (with [Method 1](#m1)) or add a new remote location (with [Method 2](#m2)) and [send pull requests](#pr) to this person for them to potentially incorporate
+To contribute to their project, I'll need to set *my* upstream push location to be **my forked repo** (with [Method 1](#m1)) or add a new remote location (with [Method 2](#m2)) and [send pull requests](#pr) to this person for them to potentially incorporate my changes.

 <a name="fetch"></a>
-#### Fetching
+## Fetching

 <a name="pr"></a>
 ## 10. Pull Requests - How Your Code is Added to My Code
+**Why's it called a pull request?**
+It's called that becase it is a request by you (a contributor) to have me (the maintainer) pull your changes/additions/features into my project.
+Remember: [pull = fetch + merge].
+So by sending a pull request, you're asking me to download (fetch) your changes, and merge them into my project.

 Make sure you've done all the steps 1-9 before you do a PR.

-Make sure your feature branch was correctly merged into the main branch with no errors or remaining merge conflicts locally before you initiate a PR.
+Make sure your feature branch was correctly merged into the main branch in its most current state with no errors or remaining merge conflicts locally before you initiate a PR.

 This stage is where we might hop on a call or be active in chat to discuss your changes.
 Sometimes PR's are trivial, but sometimes they requre deep discussion about what direction